mozilla/ee-consultant-guidelines/docs/qa.rst

 * Request a WebQA Resource:
     * They should review the contract and SOW and determine their level of involvement.
     * They should develop a QA plan that is reviewed and agreed upon by Mozilla and the consultant.
-    * Based on the project they can determine their level of involvement.

 ----